iangrubb/natural_api/README.md

 # Natural API

-An API storing data for Natural, a virtual tutor for natural deduction proofs.
+An API serving data for Natural, a virtual tutor for natural deduction proofs.

 Find out more at the [repo](https://github.com/iangrubb/Natural) for the main project.

+## Tech

+* Ruby on Rails
+* PostgreSQL
+* Bcrypt
+* Fast JSON:API Serializer
+* JWT